 - One rider said he cruised up behind a woman who had her bare feet sticking out the passenger seat window of a car and tickled her feet.
 He said “She freaked…then burst out laughing.”

-The survey was conducted online within the United States by Harris Poll on behalf of Erie Insurance from June 19-23, & June 25-29, 2015 among 192 motorcycle riders.
+About the survey The survey was conducted online within the United States by Harris Poll on behalf of Erie Insurance from June 19-23, & June 25-29, 2015 among 192 motorcycle riders.
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
 For complete survey methodology, including weighting variables, please contact Leah Knapp at email@example.com.